LivingLegacyMedia/vowbound/chapter_12.md

 Mira sank into her chair, covering her face.
 "You're right," she whispered.
 "You're absolutely right.
 I have no right to blame you.
 No right to be angry at you when you've done nothing but try to help."
 She looked up, tears streaming.
 "But I don't know who else to be angry at.
 Draven's not here.
 And my brother can't even understand why I'm upset.
 So I'm lashing out at you because you're the only target I have."

-"That's not fair to me," Cassian said, his voice still hard.
+"That's not fair to me," Cassian said.

 "I know," Mira said.
 "Nothing about this is fair.
 Not to you.
 Not to Torin.
 Not to anyone."
 She wiped her face roughly.
 "I'm sorry.
 Again.
 I know it doesn't mean much, but I'm sorry."

-Sister Petra appeared in the doorway, alarmed.
-"Miss Mira..."

-"Get out," Mira snapped.
-The healer retreated quickly.

 Torin watched the exchange with his characteristic flatness, head tilted like he was observing an interesting experiment rather than his sister's breakdown.